nickoala/telepot/README.md

     time.sleep(10)
 ```

-If you use telepot's [async version](#async) (Python 3.4.2 or newer), you should also use the async version of `Answerer`.
+If you use telepot's [async version](#async) (Python 3.5+), you should also use the async version of `Answerer`.
 In that case, it will create *tasks* instead of spawning threads, and you don't have to worry about thread safety.

 The proper way to deal with inline query is always through an `Answerer`'s `answer()` method.
 If you don't like to use `Answerer` for some reason, then you should devise your own mechanism to deal with closely-bunched inline queries, always remembering to let a latter one supercede earlier ones.
 If you decide to go that path, `Answerer` may be a good starting reference point.